 Searching by name and community in Chesterfield County

-All Chesterfield County communities — Midlothian, Chester, Bon Air, Brandermill, Woodlake, and others — are unincorporated and route to Chesterfield County court and property record systems.
-Confirm the address is not in Richmond city (ZIP codes 23220–23230 and others) or Colonial Heights before routing to Chesterfield County.
+All Chesterfield County communities (Midlothian, Chester, Bon Air, Brandermill, Woodlake) are unincorporated and route to Chesterfield County court and property systems.
+Confirm the address is not in Richmond city (ZIP codes 23220 through 23230 and others) or Colonial Heights before routing to Chesterfield County systems.
 Our name-based search guide covers the initial identity step before pulling court records.

-OCIS for General District Court history, then Chesterfield County selection in the Virginia Courts system for Circuit Court records.
-For anyone with a prior Richmond city address, extending the search to the Richmond City Circuit Court and Richmond General District Court is standard practice — many Chesterfield residents moved from the city.
+OCIS first for General District Court history statewide, then Chesterfield County selection in the Virginia Courts system for Circuit Court records.
+For anyone with a prior Richmond city address, extend the search to Richmond City Circuit Court as well.
 Property records through the Chesterfield County Assessor confirm current ownership and can anchor a current-address search when court records are thin.
 See our public records guide for Virginia's broader framework.

 Searching across the south Richmond metro

-The south Richmond metro involves multiple separate jurisdictions — Chesterfield County, the City of Richmond, the City of Colonial Heights, and the City of Petersburg.
+The south Richmond metro involves multiple separate jurisdictions: Chesterfield County, the City of Richmond, the City of Colonial Heights, and the City of Petersburg.
 A complete south Richmond metro search may require checking all four systems.
-Virginia's OCIS covers General District Court records for all of them in a single statewide search, which is the most efficient approach when the specific jurisdiction is uncertain.
+Virginia's OCIS covers General District Court records for all of them in a single statewide query, which is the most efficient approach when the specific jurisdiction is uncertain.

 Start Here: Enter Any Name To View Records